Ashreta/2-Bit-Asynchronous-Down-Counter/README.md

 # Ashreta-Sahay
-Design and Analysis of 2-Bit Asynchronous Down Counter using SCL 180nm technology Designed a negative edge triggered Toggle Flipflop using master - slave configuration Designed a 2-Bit asynchronous down counter using T Flipflop Main tasks : Schematic design, Pre-layout simulation, Layout, Layout verification, Post layout simulation
+The aim is to design and analyse a 2-Bit Asynchronous Down Counter using Cadence SCL 180nm technology.
+Firstly, we designed a negative edge triggered Toggle Flipflop (T- Flipflop) by connecting two T - latches in  master - slave configuration.
+The main tasks include schematic design, Pre-layout simulation, Layout, Layout verification and Post layout simulation.